mrciolino/wiki-backup/timeline.md

   -
   - **[Breezye](/characters/breezye)** creates the **[Spaghetti God](/entities/spaghetti-god)**.
   - [The Spawning Stone and Rabiah](/Events/the-spawning-stone-and-rabiah)
-  - The party begins preparations for the final War against the Ithilids.
   - Mortis Lux acquires a potion master.
 To counter the Ithilids psionics they mass produce potions of Mind Blank.
   - [Illithids in Krorg's Hometown](/items/illithids-in-krorgs-hometown)
   - [Deal with Lolth](/Events/deal-with-lolth)